Potamides archiaci

-† Potamides archiaci is an extinct species of sea snail, marine gastropod molluscs in the family Potamididae.
+Potamides archiaci is an extinct species of sea snail, a marine gastropod mollusc in the family Potamididae.

 The specific name archiaci is in honour of French paleontologist Adolphe d'Archiac, who was one of the pioneering researchers to describe molluscs from the Indian subcontinent.
 Type specimen are deposited in the Department of Geology, Presidency University, Kolkata.

 Distribution

 Locality 1, where Potamides archiaci was collected.
 Location of Harudi Formation (in yellow color), surrounded by Fulra Limestone (brown) and Naredi Formation (blue).